karlarao/awrcsv/README.md

 Karl's Fork
 ===========
-This is my working version of this tool on Windows VM
+This is my working version of this tool on Windows VM.
+To use just do the following:

+- Stage files on AWR folder
+- Edit the awrcsv.bat accordingly
+- On the windows command prompt execute awrcsv.bat

 AWRCSV 1.12
 ===========